Just Give Me a Reason: Chart performance

-The song attained worldwide success, topping the charts in 20 countries including the United States, Austria, Czech Republic, Iceland, Ireland, Lebanon, Italy, Luxembourg, Mexico, Netherlands, New Zealand, Poland, Portugal, Scotland, Slovakia, Sweden, Australia, Canada as well as peaking within the top five in more than ten countries as United Kingdom, Belgium (Flandes)(Volonia), Brazil, Denmark, Finland, France, Israel, Norway, Switzerland and Spain.
+The song attained worldwide success, topping the charts in 20 countries including the United States, Austria, Czech Republic, Iceland, Ireland, Lebanon, Italy, Luxembourg, Mexico, Netherlands, New Zealand, Poland, Portugal, Scotland, Slovakia, Sweden, Australia, Canada as well as peaking within the top five in more than ten countries as United Kingdom, Belgium, Brazil, Denmark, Finland, France, Israel, Norway, Switzerland and Spain.

 On the week of October 6, 2012, "Just Give Me a Reason" debuted at number 106 in the US and at number 75 in Canada.
 That was the same week that the second single of the album ("Try") debuted at number 56.
 "Just Give Me a Reason" has also debuted at 65 in Switzerland and 168 in France.

 In the United Kingdom "Just Give Me a Reason" stayed in the Top 10 for 11 weeks.
 It has been certified 3× Platinum by the British Phonographic Industry, with sales of almost 800,000 copies in 2013 making it the eighth best-selling song of the year.

 In Australia, the song debuted at number six on the week of February 17, 2013, before peaking at one the following week.
 This makes The Truth About Love Pink's first album to score two number-one singles in the country, the first single being "Blow Me (One Last Kiss)".
 This is also Nate Ruess's first number-one song but third overall since his band Fun had two songs that went number one.
-In the Netherlands, the song went to number one on February 23, 2013, marking it Pink's very first Dutch number one song in her 13-year career.
+In the Netherlands, the song went to number one on February 23, 2013, marking it Pink's very first Dutch number-one song in her 13-year career.

 In France, the song went to number seven in March 2013, making "Just Give Me a Reason" Pink's third top-ten song in the country and has sold a total of 119.000 downloads.

 In Canada, the song went to number one on April 13, 2013, making Pink's second number-one single in the country after "So What".
-It has spent seven consecutive weeks at number-one on the Canadian Hot 100, becoming her longest reigning number-one single.
+It has spent seven consecutive weeks at number one on the Canadian Hot 100, becoming her longest-reigning number-one single.
 It was the third best-selling song of 2013 in Canada with 499,000 copies sold.